M1ckeysofine/portfolio/notes/Mick Resume FAQ.md

 ---

-## What was Mick Cecil's security experience before joining Amazon?
+## What was Mick C's security experience before joining Amazon?
 Before Amazon, Mick held key **security roles** in the **healthcare and hospitality** sectors:
 - **TMC Healthcare**:
   - Established and led the **first formal information security program**.